IBM-Security-Experts-Lab/CP4S-Center-of-Competency/README.md

  1. In order to clone `master1` it must be paused or shutdown first

-`virsh shutdown master`
+`virsh shutdown master1`

  2. Clone `master1` into worker(i) i being the number of the worker.

 `virt-clone --original master1 --name worker1 --auto-clone`

  3. To change the hostname and IP of the worker VM, ssh into it.
-To do so, use the same ssh call used in the section above
+To do so, use the same ssh call used in the section above.

     - Because our `master1` virtual machine is shut down, the cloned virtual machine is still using the same IP address.

-`ssh -l root (IP address of master1)`
+    - `ssh root@(IP address of master1)` froms steps above IPv4: `20.20.1.64`.
+    - Enter root password set in installation steps above.

  4. While in the cloned virtual machine change the host name of the virtual machine